ahhz/raster/docs/_posts/2018-06-14-Preliminary-benchmark-results-are-promising.md

   int nXBlockSize, nYBlockSize;

+  // This code is assuming that the block size of all datasets is the same
+  // If not, it will fail.

   band_a->GetBlockSize(&nXBlockSize, &nYBlockSize);
   int nXBlocks = (band_a->GetXSize() + nXBlockSize - 1) / nXBlockSize;
   int nYBlocks = (band_a->GetYSize() + nYBlockSize - 1) / nYBlockSize;

+  // This code is assuming that the data type of the data is Byte
+  // If not, it will fail.

   GByte *data_a = (GByte *)CPLMalloc(nXBlockSize * nYBlockSize);
   GByte *data_b = (GByte *)CPLMalloc(nXBlockSize * nYBlockSize);
   GByte *data_c = (GByte *)CPLMalloc(nXBlockSize * nYBlockSize);